Still Over It: Concept

-Still Over It is a sequel and/or follow suit to Walker's Over It (2019).
+Still Over It is a sequel and/or follow-up to Walker's Over It (2019).
 Prior to Walker's publicized break-up with producer London on da Track and giving birth to their daughter, Walker became the face of social media controversy regarding their relationship.
 According to Walker, the album is considered a "story".
 The singer revealed the album's tracklist of which is organized as a timeline, with its 20 tracks, starting from August 4, 2019 to October 7, 2021.
 The dates hint at when the songs were either written, recorded, or developed, but symbolically represent the timeline after the success of Walker's debut studio album.

 DeAsia Page of Pitchfork described Still Over It as a "journey through a messy and complicated breakup", which is directly based on Walker's relationship with the producer.
 According to an exclusive message Walker provided for Apple Music, Walker described the album as a reflection of her mistakes.
 Walker writes, "You don't have to guess if something is love.
 Love is shown through actions.
 Stop making excuses for people who don't show up for you.
 Don't ignore the red flags.
 And don't think you have to stay somewhere 'cause you can't find better—you can and you will.
 Don't settle for less—you don't deserve it and neither does your family."